xrdocs/telemetry/_tutorials/2016-12-23-streaming-bgp-route-and-neighbor-counts-with-mdt.md

 RP/0/RP0/CPU0:SunC#
 ```

 This data is included in the IOS XR native YANG model called "Cisco-IOS-XR-ip-rib-ipv4-oper.yang".
 Now, there is a ton of stuff in that YANG model, including all of the prefixes in the RIB.
 That's too much.
-I just want the summary statistics.
+I just want the summary statistics for BGP routes.
 So I needed to filter down to a very specific tree path.
 Using [pyang](https://github.com/mbj4668/pyang) to present a tree view of the model, here is the desired path:

 ```
 $ pyang -f tree Cisco-IOS-XR-ip-rib-ipv4-oper.yang --tree-path rib/vrfs/vrf/afs/af/safs/saf/ip-rib-route-table-names/ip-rib-route-table-name/protocol/bgp/as/information